 The Parishes take child protection very seriously, following the instructions provided by the Diocese Child Protection Office.
 All people involved with children – liturgy, first communion, and so on – have been, or are in the process of being, checked by both the Diocese and the Criminal Records Bureau (commonly called CRB-checked).
-The parishes have their own Child Protection Representative – Mrs Charlotte Williams, who you can contact through the Parish Office.
+The parishes have their own Child Protection Representative – Deacon Eugene Adams, who you can contact through the Parish Office.

 The Nolan Review

 In 2000 Cardinal Cormac Murphy-O’Connor invited Lord Nolan to set a framework for best practice in the prevention of abuse and in responding to it.
 Lord Nolan’s final recommendation was that his report “A Programme for Action”, published in 2001, should be reviewed in five years time.
 The Diocese child protection processes follow this framework for best practice.

 Five Years On: The Cumberlege Review

 The Cumberlege Commission have spent a year in visiting, listening, thinking, talking, writing and praying in order to fulfil its task.
 It has been greatly helped by all those who came to see them or sent them evidence.
 It has met some truly remarkable people, clergy, religious and laity who live the Gospels and inspire others to do likewise.
 People who take safeguarding children and vulnerable adults as a serious and sensitive subject that needs to be addressed and must not be hidden and swept away.